 2.2 Installing BART on a Debian or Ubuntu Host

 To install BART on a Debian or Ubuntu host, you must have credentials that allow access to the EnterpriseDB repository.
-For information about requesting credentials, visit:
+To request credentials for the repository, visit the EnterpriseDB Repository Access Request page.